-- 1. Finishes - a.
-Walls: painted gypsum board - b.
-Flooring: luxury vinyl tile - c.
-Toekick at base cabinets: resilient - d.
-Base: resilient - e.
-Ceiling: either painted gypsum board or acoustical ceiling tile - f.
+- 1. Finishes

+- a.
+Walls: painted gypsum board

+- b.
+Flooring: luxury vinyl tile

+- c.
+Toekick at base cabinets: resilient

+- d.
+Base: resilient

+- e.
+Ceiling: either painted gypsum board or acoustical ceiling tile

+- f.
 Door and Door Hardware, typical for dedicated common kitchen/pantry spaces.
-If space is open to other functions, another door style and hardware set may be more appropriate. - g.
-Door to be one of the following, typical - i.
-Flush wood with full, non-obscured glass lite - ii.
-Glass door within interior glazing system - h.
-Door hardware to include: - a.)
-Classroom lock set - b.)
-Stop - 2.
-Lighting and Lighting Controls - a.
+If space is open to other functions, another door style and hardware set may be more appropriate.

+- g.
+Door to be one of the following, typical

+- i.
+Flush wood with full, non-obscured glass lite

+- ii.
+Glass door within interior glazing system

+- h.
+Door hardware to include:

+- a.)
+Classroom lock set

+- b.)
+Stop

+- 2. Lighting and Lighting Controls

+- a.
 General lighting typically to be one of the following: - i.
 Ceiling-mounted, 2' x 2' or 2' x 4' recessed or semi-recessed fixtures Ceiling-mounted, low profile round fixtures - b.
 Under-cabinet lighting shall not be provided. - c.
 Occupancy Sensors - i.
 An occupancy sensor to control general lighting shall be provided in each closed kitchen.
 Refer to Division 26 09 23 Lighting Control Devices for additional information. - ii.
 Open-space common kitchens, such as those associated with community rooms in residence halls, may have other design requirements and should be evaluated on an individual basis.
 Where the space can be matched to an appropriate occupancy sensor technology and location, installation is required. - 3.
-Cabinets shall comply with 06 40 23 Interior Architectural Woodwork and 12 35 30 Residential Casework. - 4.
-Counters, backsplashes, and sidesplashes shall be finished with plastic laminate.
-Corian is an acceptable alternate, where budget and program allow.

-- 5. Accessories, Owner-Provided, Contractor-Installed (see 10 28 00 Toilet and Bath Accessories for additional information)

-- a.
-Provide one each at each sink

-- i. soap/foam dispenser

-- ii. paper towel dispenser

-- 6. Refer to 12 46 33 Waste and Recycling Receptacles for required trash and recycling containers.

-- 7. Sink to be stainless steel with chrome plated, lever style faucet and waste disposal complying with 22 42 00 Commercial Plumbing Fixtures.

-- 8. Appliances to be provided

-- a. refrigerator

-- i.
-Size shall be dependent on the number of occupants sharing it.

-- a.) small-size: up to 10 occupants

-- b.) mid-size: 11 or more occupants

-- b. range (provide in Kitchen; do not provide in Pantry)

-- c. exhaust hood (provide in Kitchen; do not provide in Pantry)

-- d. microwave

-- e.
+Cabinets shall comply with 06 40 23 Interior Architectural Woodwork and 12 35 30 Residential Casework. - a.
+Wall cabinets shall not have doors. - 4.
+Countertops, sidesplashes and back splashes shall be solid surface material. - 5.
+Accessories, Owner-Provided, Contractor-Installed (see 10 28 00 Toilet and Bath Accessories for additional information) - a.
+Provide one each at each sink - i. soap/foam dispenser - ii. paper towel dispenser - 6.
+Refer to 12 46 33 Waste and Recycling Receptacles for required trash and recycling containers. - 7.
+Sink to be stainless steel with chrome plated, lever style faucet and waste disposal complying with 22 42 00 Commercial Plumbing Fixtures. - 8.
+Appliances to be provided - a. refrigerator - i.
+Size shall be dependent on the number of occupants sharing it. - a.) small-size: up to 10 occupants - b.) mid-size: 11 or more occupants - b. range (provide in Kitchen; do not provide in Pantry) - c. exhaust hood (provide in Kitchen; do not provide in Pantry) - d. microwave - e.
 Refer to 11 31 00 Residential Appliances for additional information.